Kermalis/VGMusicStudio/README.md

 * Add SquareWave sweeping
 * Add "note off with noise" for SquareWaves
 * Fix ADSR on PSG instruments
+* Fix EOT not always working
 * Find out why some instruments sound strange \[Example: Mario Kart Snow Land drum\]
 * Make the program run at 60 updates like the GBA, which might decrease CPU usage and will correct ADSR
 * Add playing playlist from Games.yaml and fading out after a configurable amount of loops
 * Maybe a nice waveform
-* Scale the top panel of the UI
 * Finish integrating SF2 writing
 * Songtable finder
 * Exception handling for invalid config
-* Add shortcuts for the UI
+* Add keyboard shortcuts to the UI
 * Let on-screen piano play notes or interact with MIDI keyboard
 * Fix application hanging when you close it
 * A song class that contains the commands in order, that can be read from ROM/MIDI/SSEQ and then played/written
-* Convert Config to a yaml deserialize call, if possible
 * Remove "private set" in config and add saving of config
 * Add remapping of instruments in their game config \[Example: instrument 95 in a game maps to instrument 48 in MIDI, so have colors represent that and have MIDI rips use 48\]
 * Fix UI crashing when some invalid songs are switched to